Manchester City Most successful managers

 Following three years in Munich, the previous FIFA World Coach of the Year concurred a transition to Manchester City for the 2016/17 Premier League season.

-Man City completed third and afterward, in the following effort, broke the Premier League record for most continuous wins, with 18 triumphs among August and December 2017.
+Man City completed third and afterward, in the following effort, broke the Premier League record for most continuous wins, with 18 triumphs between August and December 2017.

 Guardiola lifted his first prize in England following a 3-0 win over Arsenal in the 2018 Carabao Cup last.